ancapdev/LightBSON.jl/README.md

 ```

 ## Structs
 Structs can be automatically translated to and from BSON, provided all their fields can be represented in BSON.
-Traits function are used to select the mode of conversion.
-These serve as an extension point for users over their own types.
+Traits functions are used to select the mode of conversion, and these serve as an extension point for user defined types.
 * `bson_simple(T)::Bool` - Set this to true if fields to be serialized are given by `fieldnames(T)` and `T` can be constructed by fields in order of declaration.
 Defaults to `StructTypes.StructType(T) == StructTypes.NoStructType()`.
 * `bson_supersimple(T)::Bool` - Set this to true if `T` is simple (as above) and all fields in `T` are fixed size primitive fields in BSON.
 This allows the writer to pre-allocate space for the entire structure before writing it.
 Defaults to `false`.